Weight loss surgery is a big decision. It’s going to change your body and help you lose fat.

 Not having food meals can make it hard to get the right amount of nutrients, especially protein.

-Protein supplements, like protein shakes, can help you get enough protein intake after bariatric surgery.
+Based on what I've seen, protein supplements, particularly shakes, are incredibly beneficial post-surgery, especially during the initial liquid-only diet phase, for meeting protein requirements.
 They can be used as meal replacements in your diet.
 Meal replacements are a substitute for solid meals.

 Here are a few things to consider when picking protein powders:

 What Kind of Amino Acids Are You Getting?

 Protein is made up of amino acids.
 There are nine amino acids that your body can’t make on its own, so you need to ensure that it’s part of your diet.

 These nine amino acids are referred to as “essential amino acids”.

 When picking out a protein powder for yourself, you should try to find one that has all of the essential amino acids to ensure that you are getting enough for your body.

 Is the Protein Made From Isolates or Concentrates?